 Central Mongolia Birding Tour

-12-26th June 2023: Central Mongolia birding tour highlights include Henderson’s Ground Jay, White-naped Crane, Oriental Plover, Mongolian Lark, Azure Tit, Swan Goose, Siberian Rubythroat, Black-billed Capercaillie, Altai Snowcock, Amur Falcon, Pallas’s Sandgrouse, Himalayan Griffon, Mongolian Accentor, Saxaul Sparrow, Upland Buzzard, Godlewski’s Bunting, – £xxxx per person.
+16-30th June 2024: Central Mongolia birding tour highlights include Henderson’s Ground Jay, White-naped Crane, Oriental Plover, Mongolian Lark, Azure Tit, Swan Goose, Siberian Rubythroat, Black-billed Capercaillie, Altai Snowcock, Amur Falcon, Pallas’s Sandgrouse, Himalayan Griffon, Mongolian Accentor, Saxaul Sparrow, Upland Buzzard, Godlewski’s Bunting, – £4150 per person.

 - Tour length: 15 Days (13 days birding)